 - There is little insulation with these boots — don’t plan on using them in the extreme cold

-6. Bogs Men’s World Slam Waterproof Hunting Boot
+6. Most Versatile Water Proof Knee Boots: Bogs Men’s World Slam Waterproof Hunting Boot

 The World Slam Hunting Boot by Bogs is no doubt another crowd favorite.
-Hailed by spring turkey hunters as the perfect boot, this model is suitable for all sorts of other hunting too.
+Hailed by spring turkey hunters as the perfect boot, this model is suitable for all sorts of other hunting as well.
 These boots are literally built on a running platform, so they won’t feel like most other knee boots.
 The bottom-up support here makes it feel almost like you have a laced boot on.
-The ankle-fit construction coupled with instep reinforcement allows you to really run comfortably (and safely) in these boots.
+The ankle-fit construction coupled with instep reinforcement allows you to truly run comfortably (and safely) in these boots.
 The materials used are synthetic and fabric and the interior lining is both moisture wicking and lightly insulated.
 These boots are fairly warm, but when paired with some high performance socks they become seriously insulating and toasty.
 I personally like this amount of insulation — it keeps the boot from getting too heavy (these are 1.85 pounds per boot) and also gives you the option to endure plummeting temps with the right socks on.
-Bogs is a favorite amongst hunter for good reason — their boots although pricey are quality made and built to last.
+This is a highly responsive and versatile hunting option that will be up for whatever you’re wilderness adventures entail.
+Bogs is a favorite among hunters for good reason — their boots although pricey are quality made and built to last.
+A superior fit crafted from superior materials, the World Slam Waterproof Hunting Boots are a killer option for all sorts of hunts.

 - These boots are built on a running platform so they feel pretty sporty underfoot